ellisonbg/py4science/book/whirlwind_tour.rst

    Out[104]: [(2, '"--and'), (1, 'figure!"'), (6, 'four')]

-You will probably see different number/word pairs because dictionaries are unordered and the return value from ``items`` is unorded.
+You will probably see different number/word pairs because dictionaries are unordered and the return value from ``items`` is unordered.
 We can do an in-place sort of the list, and then index into the last elements of the sorted list using the negative index to see the most common words and their counts